-Examples of Wiring to IR Receivers & Emitters
+Examples of Wiring to IR Receivers and Emitters

 These are popular SMT phototransistors.
 The carrier frequency is filtered out, so run the IR data recording in the no-carrier mode (command register, bit 4 = 1).
 The output produced by this circuit is "normal" (non-inverted), so set bit 2 of the command register to 0.

 This is a high-power infrared emitting diode, very popular for IR applications.
-Notice that a current limiting resistor is not necessary.
-The diode connects directly to VCC and IR OUTPUT lines of Tibbit #16.
+Notice that a current-limiting resistor is not necessary.
+The diode connects directly to the VCC and IR OUTPUT lines of Tibbit #26.

-To connect this emitter, cut the audio connector off the emitter's cable, then connect black-and-white wire to VCC and black write to IR OUTPUT.
+To connect this emitter, cut the audio connector off the emitter's cable, then connect the black-and-white wire to VCC and the black wire to IR OUTPUT.